-Children's Outreach & Engagement Program: identifies, contacts, and engages seriously emotionally disturbed (SED) children and their families, who have historically been unserved and underserved in the traditional mental health system.
-The outreach and engagement services are culturally focused.
+Children and Family Outreach & Engagement Program: Identifies, contacts, and engages seriously emotionally disturbed (SED) children and their family members with mental illness that have historically been unserved and underserved in the traditional mental health system.
+Most of these individuals and families are homeless or at risk of being homeless.
+In addition to traditional outreach, the focus has also been on community health clinics and school partners to encourage the engagement of individuals in ethnically and linguistically diverse communities who are unfamiliar with service delivery in traditional mental health settings.

-Children's In-Home Crisis Stabilization: There are currently four teams composed of a clinician and family support staff providing services on a 24 hour per day, seven day per week basis for diverse families in crisis.
-The Family Support Team may meet the family at the emergency room or at the family home and provide on-going support to the family until stable community support services are in place.
+Children's In-Home Crisis Stabilization: To serve those youth at risk of psychiatric hospitalization, there are currently six clinicians and three family support staff who provide services on a 24-hour per day, seven day per week basis for families in crisis.
+The CAT links the prospective youth and their family to the Family Support Team, who may meet the family at the emergency room or in the community and provide ongoing support to the family until stable community support services are in place.

-Children's Crisis Residential Program: was developed to provide an alternative to psychiatric inpatient hospitalization and as a step down before returning home for adolescents who no longer meet hospitalization criteria, but whose homes are not ready for them to return.
+Children's Crisis Residential Program: Provides an alternative to psychiatric inpatient hospitalization and is a step down before returning home for adolescents who no longer meet hospitalization criteria, but whose homes are not ready for them to return.
 This six-bed residential program provides assessment, treatment, case management, and crisis intervention.
 The targeted age group is 11-17.